Implementing Quote-to-Cash for Broadband Internet Providers with Salesforce and Nextian

 Broadband internet offers high speed data transfers at low cost and is provided using various technologies including DSL (Digital Subscriber Line), cable and lately, fiber-optic and wireless.

-• Quoting limited to presenting new products only and not capable of handling changes to existing subscriptions (changes, add-ons, upgrades, replacements, etc.)
+• Quoting limited to presenting new products only and not capable of handling changes to existing subscriptions (changes, add-ons, upgrades, replacements, etc.).

-• Expensive and feature-lacking multi-channel customer self-service with quoting, orders status, service management, ticketing and bill pay
+• Expensive and feature-lacking multi-channel customer self-service with quoting, orders status, service management, ticketing and bill pay.

-• Long product rollout cycles
+• Long product rollout cycles.

 This post describes how Nextian can help Broadband Internet Providers with overcoming these challenges using Salesforce as a platform.

-The traditional quote-to-cash (QTC or Q2C) model
+The Traditional Quote-to-Cash (QTC or Q2C) Model

 Before diving into new approaches to QTC, let’s take a look at the traditional model employed by service providers: